jjmedinaariza/modelling_book/docs/05-inference.md

 Upper limit= sample mean + 1.96 standard error
 Lower limit= sample mean - 1.96 standard error

-This will be clearer with an example.
+This will be clearer with a complete example.
 Let's extract a sample of size 100 from the "fakepopulation" and look at the distribution of IQ:

 ```r